Frequently Asked Questions

 If a doctor has prescribed the medicine for your child that has to be taken four times a day, the school office team will give it to your child.
 Please ensure the medicine is clearly labelled with your child’s name and you have completed a medicine form (available from the school office).
 Medicines must be handed to the office team by an adult.

 Will I have to pay for School Dinners?

 Under the Government’s Universal Free School Meals Scheme, all children at Shere can receive a free school meal.
 These are cooked on site and are very popular with the children.
-If you prefer them to bring a packed lunch then please let the School Office know.

 What about School Trips?